On average, how many hours do you sleep each night? For most healthy adults, guidelines suggest at least seven hours of slumber.

 But these are general recommendations and not strict rules.
 "Some people need less than seven hours, while others might need more," says Eric Zhou with the Division of Sleep Medicine at Harvard Medical School.

+Do you need more or less sleep time?
 We get it: you know people who swear they only need five hours Osimert 80mg (Osimertinib) of sleep per night, yet you feel foggy unless you log in eight to nine hours.
 The major reason for individual differences is that we often look at sleep the wrong way.

 "Instead of focusing exclusively on the number of hours we sleep per night, we should also consider our sleep quality," says Zhou.